rbdannenberg/arco/doc/design.md

   of this object, thus any references to the object will also lose their ability to reference the Ugen.

-- `arco_ugen_is_free` -- called by the handler of `/actl/free` to put
-  the id back on the free list (or in the state where GC has not freed the Ugen_id object, the state is changed to `== -3 * id` (see above).
-This is not a built-in function, but called by a message handler and is implemented in Serpent within the arco library.

 - `arco_ugen_gc()` -- when ugen_id objects are garbage collected,
   their id's are collected in a list, but the associated Ugens in Arco are not immediately freed.
 Calling `arco_ugen_gc` will free the